manwar/perlweeklychallenge-club/challenge-156/james-smith/README.md

  * If we push both `$_` and `$n/$_` if `$_` is a factor - we have to check to see that `$n/$_` is not `$_` or `$_*$_ != $n`.
  * With `map` - to remove the entry the block needs to *return* an empty array rather than a `undef` value.
  * In part two we use the bit shift operators twice.
 Once when getting the number of combinations which is `2^#factors` which can be re-written as `1<<#factors`.
 We also use it to division by 2 (throwing away remainder) inside the inner loop.
+ * Once index `$ind` is 0 we can exit the loop early to avoid unnecessary calculations - reduces the processing time by about 20%.
+This is achieved by the: `$ind ? ... : last` phrase
+ * We can use "`,`" to stitch multiple simple commands together in a postfix `for` loop. *Not always a good thing - but in tight inner code can make the "structure" of the overall code easier to read.

+***Note:***

+ * That last comment may be a bit frivolous - but sometimes if you expand out the inner of a loop too much you cannot see the whole of the code - and so you lose the "macro"-picture for the "micro"-picture.
+Someone who is looking at the code than has less idea of what is actually going on overall!
+You can for-instance take it for granted that the code copes the sum of each combination of factors - and then see what the overall code does with this information!
+ *